-- Alert Fire Brigade and tell them location and nature of hazard. - ► May be violently or explosively reactive. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - ► Consider evacuation (or protect in place). - No smoking, flames or ignition sources. - Increase ventilation. - Contain spill with sand, earth or other clean, inert materials. - ▶ NEVER use organic absorbents such as sawdust, paper, cloth; as fire may result. - Avoid any contamination by organic matter. - Use spark-free and explosion-proof equipment. - ▶ Collect any recoverable product into labelled containers for possible recycling. - Collect any recoverable product into labelle DO NOT mix fresh with recovered material - ▶ Collect residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - Decontaminate equipment and launder all protective clothing before storage and re-use. - ▶ If contamination of drains or waterways occurs advise emergency services.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water courses. - No smoking, flames or ignition sources.
+Increase ventilation. - Contain spill with sand, earth or other clean, inert materials. - NEVER USE organic absorbents such as sawdust, paper or cloth.

+Major Spills Use spark-free and explosion-proof equipment.

+- Collect any recoverable product into labelled containers for possible recycling. - Avoid contamination with organic matter to prevent subsequent fire and explosion. - DO NOT mix fresh with recovered material - Collect residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - Decontaminate equipment and launder all protective clothing before storage and re-use. - If contamination of drains or waterways occurs advise emergency services

-Personal Protective Equipment advice is contained in Section 8 of the SDS.
+Personal Protective Equipment advice is contained in Section 8 of the SDS